Installing on Mac OS X

 .zipinstallation file to extract the server.
 This creates a single folder, the

 Couchbase Server.appto your chosen installation folder, such as the system /Applications folder.
-Note that the installation may not work if you open the executable from the Downloads folder.

 After the installation completes, double-click on

 Couchbase Server.app to start Couchbase Server.

 The Couchbase Server icon appears in the menu bar on the right-hand side.

 If the server was not configured, the setup process can be completed from the Couchbase Web Console.

 Couchbase Server runs as a background application.
 Click on the icon in the menu bar for list of operations that can be performed.

 The command line interface (CLI) tools are included in the Couchbase Server application directory.
 Access the CLI from a terminal window and use the full path of the Couchbase Server installation.
 This is /Applications/Couchbase Server.app/Contents/Resources/couchbase-core/bin/ by default.